 The youngest son – journalist Jonathan – starts digging into the family’s history in the hope of finding answers.
 He soon discovers that his father is not who he appeared to be.
-Jonathan’s world falls apart, the discoveries call into questions not only of his family but also his own identity.
+Jonathan’s world falls apart and the discoveries bring up questions not only about his family, but also his own identity.
 As he gets closer to an answer, it gets even more dangerous for the people he loves the most.

 Nikolaj Frobenius’ novel about the economic upper class might just be this year’s best Norwegian psychological thriller.

 With Swan Song, Nikolaj Frobenius asks many of the important questions.
 He doesn’t give us answers, but he makes us reflect.
 That is one of the reasons why “Swan Song” is highly recommended.

 Everything isn’t what it seems, and is revenge really always as sweet? …..
 It literally starts explosively before Frobenius slows down the pace and lets reflections on identity, the nature of vengeance, and consequences carry his new and well-written psychological thriller.